aklump/drupal_field_tag/documentation/source/_overview.md

 ## About Tags

 * Tags are not case-sensitive.
-* Tags may contain inner spaces, but neither leading nor trailing spaces.
+* Tags may contain inner spaces, but neither leading nor trailing spaces nor commas.
 * Multiple tags must separated by a comma or "comma+space", e.g. 'foo,bar' or 'foo, bar'.

 ## Configuration